kartik-pawar/hadoop-aadhaar/README.md

 •	Security/firewall and maintenance managed by Amazon EMR

 The output generated will be represented using a frontend technology.

-DataFlow
-This dataflow is for MapReduce Vs Hive.
-Same can be drawn for Spark as well.

 Sample reports
 •	Count the number of Identities generated in each state